Assassination of Abraham Lincoln: Reactions

 and indeed around the world.
 Numerous foreign governments issued proclamations and declared periods of mourning on April 15.
 Lincoln was praised in sermons on Easter Sunday, which fell on the day after his death.

-On April 18, mourners lined up seven abreast for a mile to view Lincoln in his walnut casket in the White House's black-draped East Room.
+On April 18, mourners lined up seven deep for a mile to view Lincoln in his walnut casket in the White House's black-draped East Room.
 Special trains brought thousands from other cities, some of whom slept on the Capitol's lawn.
 Hundreds of thousands watched the funeral procession on April 19, and millions more lined the 1700 mi route of the train which took Lincoln's remains through New York to Springfield, Illinois, often passing trackside tributes in the form of bands, bonfires, and hymn-singing.

 Poet Walt Whitman composed "When Lilacs Last in the Dooryard Bloom'd", "O Captain!
 My Captain!", and two other poems, to eulogize Lincoln.

-Ulysses S. Grant called Lincoln "incontestably the greatest man I ever knew."
+Ulysses S. Grant called Lincoln "incontestably the greatest man I ever knew".
 Robert E. Lee expressed sadness.
 Southern-born Elizabeth Blair said that "Those of Southern born sympathies know now they have lost a friend willing and more powerful to protect and serve them than they can now ever hope to find again."
 African-American orator Frederick Douglass called the assassination an "unspeakable calamity".

-British Foreign Secretary Lord Russell called Lincoln's death a "sad calamity."
-China's chief secretary of state for foreign affairs, Prince Kung, described himself as "inexpressibly shocked and startled".
-Ecuadorian president Gabriel García Moreno said, "Never should I have thought that the noble country of Washington would be humiliated by such a black and horrible crime; nor should I ever have thought that Mr. Lincoln would come to such a horrible end, after having served his country with such wisdom and glory under so critical circumstances."
-The government of Liberia issued a proclamation calling Lincoln "not only the ruler of his own people, but a father to millions of a race stricken and oppressed."
+British Foreign Secretary Lord Russell called Lincoln's death a "sad calamity".
+China's chief secretary of state for foreign affairs, Prince Gong, described himself as "inexpressibly shocked and startled".
+Ecuadorian president Gabriel García Moreno said, "Never should I have thought that the noble country of Washington would be humiliated by such a black and horrible crime; nor should I ever have thought that Mr. Lincoln would come to such a horrible end, after having served his country with such wisdom and glory under such critical circumstances."
+The government of Liberia issued a proclamation calling Lincoln "not only the ruler of his own people, but a father to millions of a race stricken and oppressed".
 The government of Haiti condemned the assassination as a "horrid crime".

+Temperance movement activist and academic T. D. Bancroft was present at Lincoln's assassination.
+He later lectured widely on Lincoln's death, and wrote on the subject.